dikahariss/desktop-linux-playbooks/README.md

-# Ubuntu 24 Development Environment Setup with Ansible
+# Ubuntu 24 Desktop Setup with Ansible

 This repository contains an Ansible playbook for setting up a comprehensive development environment on Ubuntu 24.